AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 >[!NOTE]
 >
->If no activity is detected in your New Relic One account for 90 days or more, the account will be de-activated.
-Please contact your Adobe representative if you wish to re-activate your account.
+>If no activity is detected in your New Relic One account for 90 days or more, the APM agent will be stopped.
+>
+>Please open a support ticket by way of the [AEM Support Portal](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) if you wish to re-enable APM agent for your AEMaaCS environments.

 For more help or additional guidance on New Relic One offerings for your AEM as a Cloud Service Program, open a support ticket via the [AEM Support Portal](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html).